 About

-Founded in 1959 by Malcolm Whyte, Troubador Press began as a greeting card company before becoming a trailblazer in publishing with The Fat Cat Coloring & Limerick Book (1967).
-By 1970, it had shifted fully to books—producing educational activity books, art books, and specialty cookbooks.
-Collaborations with artists like Greg Irons, Edward Gorey, Larry Evans, and Larry Todd solidified its legacy of blending art, education, and entertainment.
+Founded in 1956 by Malcolm Whyte and Brayton “Brady” Harris, Troubador Press began as a greeting card company before becoming a trailblazer in publishing with The Fat Cat Coloring & Limerick Book (1967).
+By the 1970s, the press had fully turned to books, producing educational activity titles, art books, and specialty cookbooks.
+Collaborations with artists such as Greg Irons, Edward Gorey, Larry Evans, and Larry Todd established its reputation for blending art, education, and creative experimentation.

 Revived in 2025